 Australia - Fixed Broadband Market - Insights, Statistics and Analyses

-The report also incorporates data from government departments including the Australian Bureau of Statistics and the ACMA as well as key statistics for the rollout of Australia’s NBN.
+The report also incorporates key statistics for the rollout of Australia’s NBN.

-Researchers:- Phil Harpur, Paul Budde Current publication date:- July 2017 (16th Edition)
+Researchers:- Phil Harpur Current publication date:- November 2018 (17th Edition)

-Growth in the overall number of broadband subscribers is expected to continue to slow further into 2018, with most growth coming from the mobile wireless and fibre broadband markets, due to increased uptake by the NBN in these two segments.
+The annual growth rate in the overall number of broadband subscribers is expected to continue to slow into 2019, with most growth coming from the mobile wireless and fibre broadband markets, due to increased uptake by the nbn is these two segments.

-Internationally, the adoption of broadband ranks Australia below many other developed countries, however it has seen a moderate increase over the past two years due to the continued rollout of the NBN.
+Internationally, the adoption of broadband ranks Australia below many other developed countries, however the Australian market has seen a moderate increase over the past two years due to the continued rollout of the nbn.

 Consolidation within the broadband market, with some key acquisitions having taken place among fixed broadband service providers, will provide greater reach and scale for operators in coming years.

-The nbn revealed plans to begin deploying “skinny fibre” (thinner fibre cables) in new housing estates from 2017/2018.
+NBN Co has revealed plans to begin deploying “skinny fibre” (thinner fibre cables) in new housing estates from 2017-2018.

-In 2016 nbn announced it would entirely abandon its plan to use the Optus Hybrid Fibre Coaxial (HFC) network to deliver high-speed broadband.
-It is now confident it can deploy the Fibre-to-the-curb (FTTC), technology in areas where it makes better sense from a customer experience, deployment efficiency and cost perspective, rather than upgrading the old network.
-The nbn will however still be using Telstra’s more extensive HFC network as planned and is still aiming for an HFC footprint of between 2.5 and 3.2 million premises by 2020.
+The National Broadband Network announced it would entirely abandon its plan to use the Optus Hybrid Fibre Coaxial (HFC) network to deliver high-speed broadband.
+NBN will however still be using Telstra’s more extensive HFC network as planned.

 NBN Co deploy fibre to the curb (FTTC) services instead of DSLAM-based fibre.